Chapter 7 — The Costliest Mistakes Veterans Make

 Medicare Advantage plans evolve constantly, and these changes directly impact your benefits:

-• New plan options: Insurance companies regularly introduce better plans with higher refunds
+- New plan options: Insurance companies regularly introduce new plans with enhanced opportunities to help ensure you’re not overpaying for Part B.

 Example – The $11,500 Autopilot Cost

-Consider a Marine Corps veteran who enrolled in a Medicare Advantage (Part C) plan in 2020 with a $50 Part B premium reduction.
+Consider a Marine Corps veteran who enrolled in a Medicare Advantage (Part C) plan in 2020.
 He figured “if it ain’t broke, don’t fix it” and never reviewed his options during subsequent annual enrollment periods.

-That’s money that could have stayed in his pocket, helped with grandkids’ education, or simply provided more financial security.
+That’s potential value that could have stayed in his pocket, helped with grandkids’ education, or simply provided more financial security.
 All because he didn’t spend 30 minutes reviewing his options each October.

 Why Veterans Get Stuck on Autopilot